Fahad Al-Muwallad: 2012–13 season

 Fahad continued to impress and on 2 August 2012, Fahad scored his first professional goal against Al-Raed in a 2–2 draw.
 During the 2012/13 season, Fahad started to become known as one of biggest talents in Asian football, after scoring many goals for Al-Ittihad from the wing.
-Fahad then grew further international attention when, at the age of just 17 years, he scored the all decisive goal in the quarter-final of the prestigious AFC Champions League against Marcelo Lippi's Guangzhou Evergrande that sent Al-Ittihad into the semi-finals.
+Fahad then grew further international attention when, at the age of just 17 years, he scored the decisive goal in the quarter-final of the prestigious AFC Champions League against Marcelo Lippi's Guangzhou Evergrande that sent Al-Ittihad into the semi-finals.
 Fahad also lit up the Champions Cup where he, first, scored in Al-Ittihad's semi-final victory over Al-Fateh and then he scored in the final in a 4–2 victory over Al-Shabab played in front of over 50,000 at the King Fahd International Stadium.
-Fahad was later voted the Champions Cup MVP (Most Valuable Player) due to his memorizing performances on the football field throughout the tournament.
+Fahad was later voted the Champions Cup MVP (Most Valuable Player) due to his performances throughout the tournament.
 Fahad finished the 2012/13 season with an impressive 10 goals in 26 games in all competitions.

 2013–14 season

 Fahad opened his account for the new season in the Saudi El Clasico in dramatic fashion, putting Al-Ittihad ahead after a clever through ball from Saud Kariri.
-However Al-Ittihad went on to lose the match 5–2 at the King Fahd International Stadium but Fahad's performance was praised by Al-Ittihad manager Beñat San José and pundits alike.
+Al-Ittihad lost the match 5–2 at the King Fahd International Stadium, but Fahad's performance was praised by Al-Ittihad manager Beñat San José and pundits alike.
 Fahad then scored in a vital match against Al-Ettifaq, opening proceedings with a powerful drive into the top left-hand corner of the net, leaving Al-Ettifaq goalkeeper Mohammad Sharifi motionless.
-However the game ended in disappointment for Al-Ittihad as Hasan Kadesh equalised for Al-Ettifaq, resulting in the game finishing in a 1–1 draw.
+However the game ended in disappointment for Al-Ittihad as Hasan Kadesh equalised for Al-Ettifaq, and the game finished as a 1–1 draw.
 Fahad also heavily impressed in the AFC Champions League against some of the best teams throughout the whole of Asia.
-On 13 May 2014, Fahad scored 2 wonderful goals in a crucial last 16 tie against fellow Saudi outfit Al-Shabab played at the King Fahd International Stadium.
+On 13 May 2014, Fahad scored 2 wonderful goals in a crucial last 16 tie against fellow Saudi outfit Al-Shabab] at the King Fahd International Stadium.
 After a clever reverse pass from Mukhtar Fallatah, Fahad ran onto the pass with excessive pace, beat the keeper to the ball and then poked the ball past him to send the crowd into raptures.
 Fahad then claimed his second goal of the match scoring an exquisite chip over Al-Shabab goalkeeper Waleed Abdullah.
-Al-Ittihad went on the win 3–1.
+Al-Ittihad went on to win 3–1.
 Fahad ended the season with 5 goals in 36 appearances in all competitions.
 Fahad was praised by Al-Ittihad manager Khalid Al Koroni for improving his game this season by gaining more assists and described Fahad as an "extraordinary talent".